 Traditional software developers have been hiding a secret from us in plain sight.
 It’s not even a disputed fact.
 It’s part of their business model.

-It doesn’t matter if we’re talking about high-end enterprise software vendors or smaller software houses that write the tools that we all use day to day in our jobs or businesses.
+It doesn’t matter if we’re talking about high-end enterprise software vendors or smaller software houses that write the tools that we all use day to day in our jobs or businesses such as a free syslog manager.
 It’s right there front and center.
 Additional costs that they don’t hide and that we’ve become accustomed paying.

 So what is this secret?